quillforms/quillforms/readme.txt

 9- Long text block
 10- Default thank you screen

-Quill Forms is definitely the best form builder for wordpress.
+Quill Forms is definitely the best contact form for wordpress.

 What are you waiting for? start creating irresistible forms that are similar to Typeform for free!